 All costs for projects in this stream must be non-capital.

-The table below summarizes the seven eligible project types.
+This table summarizes the eligible project types.

 Project typeDescriptionExample projects

-Entrepreneurship / Business successionProjects that support business start-up or succession in the community
+Entrepreneurship/Business successionProjects that support business start-up or succession in the community

 • Coaching/mentorship